atealxt/Elevator/README.md

 **Issue:**

-1. if much more people are not come to the building yet, lift should standby at 1th not nth.
+1. If much more people are not come to the building yet, lift should standby at 1th not nth.
-2. didn't considered usage frequency and dispersiveness.
+2. Didn't considered usage frequency and dispersiveness.

 ---
 ## Algorithm 2